grandaihandbook/grandaihandbook.github.io/content/extras/about/index.md

         <p style="--paragraph-index: 7">I don't think she thinks of me anymore.
 Maybe I'm just a passing chapter in her story, but she's the whole book in mine.</p>

-        <p style="--paragraph-index: 8">I remember our first kiss, our last hug, the way she waved goodbye at the airport—and the way I knew, deep inside, that it was the last time.</p>
+        <p style="--paragraph-index: 8">I remember our first kiss, our last hug, the way she waved goodbye at the airport—and the way I knew, deep inside, that it was the last time I was seeing her.</p>

         <p style="--paragraph-index: 9" class="highlight">She was beautiful.
 She is beautiful.
 The most beautiful person I've ever known.
 You won't understand, and she won't either, how much she meant to me.</p>